 Cultivation Products

-Site for Fungi Perfecti selling spawn, kits, equipment, books, classes and other items of interest to those fond of mushrooms.
+Site for Fungi Perfecti selling spawn, kits, equipment, books, classes and other items of interest.

 A nice collection of medicinal mushroom powders, spawn and supplies.